Prof-GP/forensic-toolbox/README.md

   - Extracts target information, timestamps, volume data
   - Decodes extra data blocks (TrackerData, ConsoleData, etc.)
   - Identifies potential MAC addresses in GUIDs
+- **EVTX Parsing**: Parses evtx logs from C:\Windows\System32\winevt\Logs
+  - Looks all the commonly used Event IDs
+  - Can individually parse powershell logs to see commands
+  - Add your own Event IDs to Mappings or pass in command line
+  - Output to Json and CSV

 ## Installation